j9allmarine17/aes_encrypt/README.md

 This project was inspired by and builds upon concepts from the video *["Getting Started with Rust - Bypass Windows Defender"](https://www.youtube.com/watch?v=o8af1KeMrRc&list=PLRlFYFaJSu7J5e0Jxz2kyzOWeRi4NJyHD&index=85)* by **[Gemini Cyber Security](https://www.youtube.com/@gemini_security)**.
 However, if Windows Defender flagged their tool's signature, the code was modified to ensure it does not share the same signature while maintaining its core functionality. **[Gemini Cyber Security](https://www.youtube.com/@gemini_security)**.
 Credit goes to them for providing an excellent introduction to Rust programming that helped shape this tool.

+> **Note:** This tool is intended for educational and security research purposes only.
+Use responsibly and in compliance with applicable laws.

 ## Features
 - **AES-256-CBC Encryption**: Implements the industry-standard AES-256 algorithm in Cipher Block Chaining (CBC) mode.
 - **PBKDF2 Key Derivation**: Derives a secure encryption key from a user-provided passphrase.